sandiiarov/graphql/README.md

 [Join our chat over at Discord](https://discord.gg/Pq2q5a5) to get in touch with the community and Kiwi.com engineers.

-This GraphQL API proxy is written for serverless infrastructure.
-This assumption is especially important in case of dataloaders.
-For more information please read: https://github.com/facebook/dataloader#caching-per-request

 # Run GraphQL API server

 Using this command you can run GraphQL API server with HMR (Hot Module Replacement).